textlint/textlint/docs/CONTRIBUTING.md

 If you are new to Lerna, it seems to add another layer of complexity but it's simpler than you think; you can edit codes, run tests, commit changes, etc. as usual in most cases.

-Note that `yarn install` also builds a codebase, you can manually build by running `yarn build`.
-We have separate task `yarn website` since code and documentation have different life cycle.
+Note that `yarn install` also builds a codebase, you can manually build by running `yarn run build`.
+We have separate task `yarn run website` since code and documentation have different life cycle.

 ### Creating a Branch for Your Work